Slavičín: Administrative division

+Etymology

+There are several theories about the origin of the name.
+The name could be derived from slavík (i.e. 'nightingale'), or there may be a connection with the Slavník dynasty.
+According to local legend, the name is derived from slavný čin (meaning 'glorious deed').

 Geography

 Slavičín is located about 24 km southeast of Zlín.
-It lies in the Vizovice Highlands, on the Říka stream.
+It lies in the Vizovice Highlands.
+The highest point is at 532 m above sea level.
+The Říka stream flows through the town.
+The entire municipal territory lies within the Bílé Karpaty Protected Landscape Area.

 History

-The first written mention of Slavičín is from 1141.
+The first written mention of Slavičín is in a deed of Bishop Jindřich Zdík from 1141.
 For centuries, it was mostly an agricultural village where the craft did not flourish much.
 In 1860 a tannery was founded here, which was later expanded by a shoe factory.
 In 1936, an engineering company was established and Slavičín became an industrial village.
 After the World War II Slavičín further expanded, and in 1964 it became a town.

 Demographics

+Transport

+Slavičín is located on the railway line Bylnice–Bojkovice.

 Sights

-The cemetery Church of Saint Adalbert is the oldest building in the town.
+The Church of Saint Adalbert is the oldest building in the town.
 The original church was from the 13th century.
-After it was destroyed by a fire, it was completely rebuilt in the Baroque style in 1897.
+After it was destroyed by a fire, this cemetery church completely rebuilt in the Baroque style in 1897.

 The Slavičín Castle was built in the Baroque style in 1750.
 Today it serves as a restaurant.